What Is QASH?

 On Liquid, you can mainly use JPY or USD to purchase QASH.

 CoinMarketCap includes a full list of exchanges where QASH is available.

 Where to Store QASH

 Right now, QASH is an ERC20 token, so you’re able to store it in any wallet with ERC20 token support.
 MyEtherWallet is the most popular online storage option and a solid wallet that you can use.

 If you’re interested in more security (and who isn’t), you should consider purchasing a hardware wallet.
 Options like the Ledger Nano S are more expensive than their free counterparts but provide you with additional safeguards and peace of mind.

-QUOINE is aiming to bring liquidity to cryptocurrency investments through their World Book, Prime Brokerage services, and QASH token.
-By combining the order books of exchanges from around the world, the QUOINE LIQUID platform works to ensure that investors have an easy time converting fiat to any cryptocurrency and vice versa.
+Quoine is aiming to bring liquidity to cryptocurrency investments through their World Book, Liquid platform, and QASH token.
+By combining the order books of exchanges from around the world, the Quoine Liquid platform works to ensure that investors have an easy time converting fiat to any cryptocurrency and vice versa.

 The team seems to have the experience and business partnerships to be successful, but this is an ambitious project.
-With an official launch planned for Q2 2018, this year will be a make or break period for the company.
+With an official blockchain launch still in development, the next couple of years will be a make or break period for the company.